tb0hdan/MeshQuery/README.md

 # Malla - Docker-Enhanced Meshtastic Network Analyzer

-This is a Docker-enhanced continuation of the original [Malla project](https://github.com/n30nex/malla) - a comprehensive web analyzer for Meshtastic networks based on MQTT data.
+This is a Docker-enhanced continuation of the original [Malla project](https://github.com/zenitraM/malla) - a comprehensive web analyzer for Meshtastic networks based on MQTT data.

-## ⚠️ Current Status: Critical Issues Identified

-**The system has several critical issues that need immediate attention:**

-### 🚨 Known Issues
-- ❌ **Live Animations**: Network Graph live animations completely broken due to database schema mismatch
-- ❌ **Longest Links Complete Paths**: Not working - only Single RF Hops functional
-- ❌ **Database Schema**: Missing `hop_count` column causing stream route failures
-- ❌ **Stream Route**: Continuous errors every 250ms due to schema mismatch
-- ⚠️ **MQTT Connection**: Frequent disconnections from broker

 ### 🔧 What's Working
 - ✅ Single RF Hops in Longest Links analysis
 - ✅ Basic web interface loading